-Follow Up, But Don't Foul Up.
+- Follow Up, But Don't Foul Up.
 If using a webinar for sales purposes, you'll definitely want to follow up.
 But don't foul up!
 Follow up with your participants as if they were in-person sales prospects.
-A couple emails immediately afterwards offering a replay (in case they missed part of it) and any special, limited time offers will usually be appreciated.
+A couple of emails immediately afterward offering a replay (in case they missed part of it) and any special, limited-time offers will usually be appreciated.
 But then cool it!
 Add them to your regular "keep in touch" sales and marketing efforts.
 This webinar is the start of the sales conversation.
 Don't give them a reason to leave it!

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.